PandiUmaBharathi/PandiUmaBharathi/README.md

 Currently studying Computer Science and Engineering at SPMVV University, Tirupati, Andhra Pradesh.

-🌱Exploring the depths of AI/ML and Full Stack Development
+🌱Exploring the depths of java development and Full Stack Development

  🚀 Passionate about building innovative software solutions as a full stack developer.

- 💡 Exploring advancements in AI/ML to integrate intelligent features into applications.
+ 💡 Exploring advancements in web development to integrate intelligent features into applications.

- 🔍 Utilizing Python, C, C++, and DSA to solve complex programming challenges.
+ 🔍 Utilizing java, python, C, C++, and DSA to solve complex programming challenges.

  💻 Specializing in software development with proficiency in Python, C, C++, and data structures,java.